Papers

 Overview

 The healthcare industry confronts a myriad of challenges exacerbated by overburdened clinicians facing an unsustainable demand for their time and expertise.
 The burgeoning field of LLMs offers a beacon of hope, promising to streamline healthcare workflows through intelligized clinical notes processing.
 In this context, the paper presents SoftTiger, a clinical LLM specifically engineered to restructure clinical notes into structured data, adhering to international interoperability standards.
 Beyond presenting the model, the authors elaborate on their methodologies for tackling unique domain-specific challenges, such as handling extended context windows and medical jargons.
-This summary explore the foundational aspects of SoftTiger, unpacking its contributions, methodologies, and implications for the future of healthcare digitalization.
+This summary explores the foundational aspects of SoftTiger, unpacking its contributions, methodologies, and implications for the future of healthcare digitalization.

 The Genesis of SoftTiger